nblix/overviewruler/README.md

 # overviewruler

+Introduction:

-Provides Eclipses Java editors overview ruler in an accessible way for visually impaired users.
+This project Provides Eclipses Java editors overview ruler in an accessible way for visually impaired users.